hghann/archrice/README.md

 ## Install these dotfiles and all dependencies

-Use Makefile to autoinstall everything:
+Use Makefile to deploy everything:

 ```
 make init